Do you ever take some quiet ‘me time’ at the end of a long day to relax and unwind before going to bed?

 - Many activities people do in the evening can be overstimulating.
 A bedtime routine helps you avoid those choices and relax instead.

-How long should my routine be?
+How long should my bedtime routine last?

 Your life circumstances will understandably shape the way your routine goes.
 It may be that by the time you’ve put the kids to bed and collected all the Lego and dinosaurs, or got in from work and wolfed down a late dinner, that 15 minutes is all you feel you have left to yourself.